spc-group/queueserver/README.md

-# queueserver
+# Queueserver Configuration

-Configuration for running a bluesky-queueserver and related tools (kafka, redis, mongo_consumer)
+Configuration and setup for running a bluesky-queueserver and related tools (kafka, redis, mongo_consumer)